Natural Dyes - Oak Gallnut Extract

 Oak Gallnut Extract, a natural extract prepared from Quercus Infectoria Olivier

 - Any fiber can be dyed with oak gallnuts.
-It is used to increase lightfasntess.
+It is used to increase lightfastness.

-- Oak Gallnut can be used to create dark shades with madder or indigo on wool and silk with minimal use of iron sulphate.
+- Oak Gallnut can be used to create dark shades with madder or indigo on wool and silk with minimal use of iron sulfate.

-- This gallnut extract was especially developed for textile and natural dyeing uses : a very high content in tannic acid combined with low color.
+- This gallnut extract was specially developed for textile and natural dyeing uses and has a very high content in tannic acid combined with low color.